Wach-E/tblx-SRE-Challenge-Emmanuel-Wachukwu/Task 3 - Documentation/2-Setup-Infrastructure-CD.md

 jobs:
   test:
-    ## Configure the operating system the workflow should run on.
     runs-on: ubuntu-20.04
     ## Define a sequence of steps to be executed
     steps:
-      ## Use the public `checkout` action  in version v2
-      ## to checkout the existing code in the repository
       - uses: actions/checkout@v2
         ## Use the public `setup-python` actoin  in version v2
         ## to install python on the Ubuntu based environment.